⚠️PLEASE, PLAY THE GAME BEFORE READING THIS TEXT. IT WILL TAKE LESS THAN 5 MINUTES TO FINISH.⚠️

 After all that rambling, I know I'm not proposing a solution, just pointing out a massive problem.

-I hate capitalism, but personally I don't believe in the idea of communism either, it's too centralized and slow to compete agains capitalism.
+I hate capitalism, but personally I don't believe in the traditional marxist communism either, i feel like it's too centralized and slow to compete agains capitalism.

 A successful capitalist company is the one that makes the most money—not the one that worries about their people, improves the earth's health, saves more animals, pollutes less, or simply makes more people happy.
 Money is the only measure of success.
 Some companies may address some of these issues, but that's only because they managed to make money out of it.
 There has to be a market to exploit, or a company cannot exist—or at least it can't grow big enough to make a significant change in the world.